logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/feature_monitoring.md

 In order to setup feature monitoring for a Feature Group, you will need:

 - A Hopsworks project.
-If you don't have a project yet you can go to [managed.hopsworks.ai](https://managed.hopsworks.ai), signup with your email and create your first project.
+If you don't have a project yet you can go to [app.hopsworks.ai](https://app.hopsworks.ai), signup with your email and create your first project.
-- An API key, you can get one by following the instructions [here](../../../setup_installation/common/api_key.md)
+- An API key, you can get one by going to "Account Settings" on [app.hopsworks.ai](https://app.hopsworks.ai).
 - The Hopsworks Python library installed in your client.
 See the [installation guide](../../client_installation/index.md).
 - A Feature Group